thelukester92/nnlib/README.md

 nnlib is an all-header library for building, training, and using neural networks.
-It is designed to be both easy-to-use and efficient, using BLAS to accelerate math calculations. nnlib depends on OpenBLAS (on Linux) or the Accelerate framework (on OS X).
+It is designed to be both easy-to-use and efficient, using BLAS to accelerate math calculations. nnlib has no dependencies, but is compatible with OpenBLAS (Linux) or the Accelerate framework (OS X).
 For examples on how to use nnlib, see the [examples repository](https://github.com/thelukester92/nnlib-examples).

 This library is *experimental*.